 The cold temperatures create a higher risk for seniors to become hypothermic, so it is important for seniors and their caregivers to remain aware and vigilant of the ways they can work to prevent it.
 Hypothermia is a genuine concern when caring for seniors, and it should be remembered that it can even happen indoors if the place is not properly heated.

-Hypothermia is a condition that develops when the body begins to lose faster than it is being produced.
+Hypothermia develops when the body begins to lose faster than it is being produced.
 This is especially problematic for seniors as they struggle more to produce body heat and then also have a greater challenge retaining it.
 As we get older, the layer of fat under the skin becomes thinner making it more difficult to lock in the heat.